Our Whole Lives (O.W.L.)

 Introduction to the O.W.L.
 Philosophy

 Our Whole Lives (O.W.L.) is a nationally renowned series of sexuality education curricula developed by the Unitarian Universalist Association in partnership with the United Church of Christ.
-At BVUUF we try to offer it for three age groups: 1st graders, 5th graders, and 7th graders.
+At BVUUF we try to offer it for four age groups: K/1st graders, 4/5th graders, 7/8th graders, and high schoolers.
 O.W.L. helps participants make informed and responsible decisions about their sexual health and behavior.
 It equips participants with accurate, age-appropriate information in six subject areas: human development, relationships, personal skills, sexual behavior, sexual health, and society and culture.
 Grounded in a holistic view of sexuality, O.W.L. provides not only facts about anatomy and human development, but helps participants to clarify their values, build interpersonal skills, and understand the spiritual, emotional, and social aspects of sexuality.

 Our Whole Lives Values: